-How Bright & Early DuPage Was Key to Successful Early Childhood Education in Glen Ellyn
+How Bright & Early DuPage was Key to Successful Early Childhood Education in Glen Ellyn

 San San and Soe Myint* left their small village in Myanmar (formerly Burma) to escape cultural persecution and start a new life in Glen Ellyn with their three young children.
-One day, Jeanine Woltman, coordinator for the Glenbard Early Childhood Collaborative (GECC), who has been working with the young couple, arrived at their tiny two-bedroom apartment and noticed San San animatedly reading a picture book to her two-year old daughter, Chesa.
+One day, Jeanine Woltman, coordinator for the Glenbard Early Childhood Collaborative (GECC), who has been working with the young couple, arrived at their tiny two-bedroom apartment and noticed San San animatedly reading a picture book to her two-year-old daughter, Chesa.
 San San explained she had learned about the importance of reading to her daughter through a parent education program GECC enabled her to attend.
 GECC is one of many collaboratives in DuPage County funded by Bright & Early DuPage, an initiative of DuPage Foundation.
 San San’s story illustrates the positive impact Bright & Early DuPage is having in the Glenbard community.

 All Children Birth to Age 8 Can Take Advantage

 Woltman said GECC uses Bright & Early DuPage grant funding to educate parents and help pay for transportation and translators, among other services.
-GECC helps San San and Soe Myint, along with many others in the Glenbard community, learn to be better parents which gives their children more of an opportunity for educational success when they enter school.
+GECC helps San San and Soe Myint, along with many others in the Glenbard community, learn to be better parents which give their children more of an opportunity for educational success when they enter school.
 The spark for San San’s increased interest in reading to Chesa was keynote speaker Dr. Dana Suskind, a surgeon who performs cochlear implants at the University of Chicago.
 Suskind’s book, Thirty Million Words: Building A Child's Brain, documents Suskind’s research on the importance of vocabulary in the development of youngsters.

 The program, offered through Glenbard Parent Series, resonated strongly with San San and Soe Myint.
 They want the best for their children, even as they struggle with resources and are still learning English, despite being fluent in several other languages.
-Thanks to funding from Bright & Early DuPage, through GECC, Woltman is working to connect the couple with resources for all three of their children, knowing that birth through 3 years old are the most critical developmental years.
+Thanks to funding from Bright & Early DuPage, through GECC, Woltman is working to connect the couple with resources for all three of their children, knowing that birth through 3 years old is the most critical developmental years.

 Parents, Even Those Lacking Resources, Want the Best for their Children

 The natural instincts of parenting—things like babbling to and talking face-to-face with babies and providing gentle physical care—are the first learning experiences for children.
-Studies show children’s brains develop even more when children have experiences like reading, playing and preschool.
+Studies show children’s brains develop even more when children have experiences like reading, playing, and preschool.
 But many parents aren’t aware of childhood brain development.

 Barriers to Success